-With regard to the internal criteria 2 resources have been identified.
+With regard to the internal criteria 1 resource have been identified.

-Overall, given that same resources have been identified both for qualitative and internal criteria, a total of 20 resources were identified at local level, 2 of which have already been identified at Group level, bringing the number of Local Material Risk Takers to 18.
+Overall, given that same resources have been identified both for qualitative and internal criteria, a total of 20 resources were identified at local level, 3 of which have already been identified at Group level, bringing the number of Local Material Risk Takers to 17.

-3.2.5 Compensation to Directors, Statutory Auditors and Executives with Strategic Responsibilities non-Executive Directors as well as Statutory Auditors.
+3.2.5 Compensation to Directors, Statutory Auditors and Executives with Strategic Responsibilities

+The remuneration for members of the administrative and controlling bodies of UniCredit is represented only by a fixed component, determined on the basis of the relevance of the position and the time required for the performance of the responsibilities assigned.
+This policy applies to non-Executive Directors as well as Statutory Auditors.
 The compensation paid to non-Executive Directors and Statutory Auditors is not linked to the economic results achieved by UniCredit and such persons do not take part in any incentive plans based on stock options or, generally, based on financial instruments.
 The remuneration policy for members of the corporate bodies of the Group Legal Entities is based on the same principles, consistently with the local regulatory requirements.